cortex-js/compute-engine/src/docs/guide-numerical-evaluations.md

 ## Numeric Functions

-The dictionaries below can provide numerical evaluations for their numeric
+The dictionaries below can provide numeric evaluations for their numeric
 functions:

 <div class=symbols-table>